dejan2609/tutorial-swarm-storm/README.md

 ## Don't Forget About Security!

 In this tutorial, we demonstrated how to get a distributed Storm cluster up and running on top of Docker with a multi-node ZooKeeper ensemble for high availability and fault-tolerance.
-In order to prevent the complexity of this tutorial from going through the roof, though, we let out how to **[configure Docker Swarm for TLS](https://docs.docker.com/swarm/configure-tls/)**.
+In order to prevent the complexity of this tutorial from going through the roof, though, we stepped over how to **[configure Docker Swarm for TLS](https://docs.docker.com/swarm/configure-tls/)**.
 If you are planning to use Docker Swarm in a business-critical application, you should definitely put some effort into this aspect of deployment!

 ## Closing Remarks